giganttheo/giganttheo.github.io/_posts/2024-04-15-vlm_design.md

 *Illustration: CLIP contrastive pre-training ([OpenAI Blog](https://openai.com/research/clip))*

-It is a building block of most recent multimodal vision-language models: *eg* the text encoder in text-conditioned image generation such as all the [Stable Diffusion models](https://stability.ai/stable-image), or the image encoder in language and vision chatbots such as [LLaVA](https://llava-vl.github.io/).
+It is a building block of most recent multimodal vision-language models, *eg* the text encoder in text-conditioned image generation such as all the [Stable Diffusion models](https://stability.ai/stable-image), or the image encoder in language and vision chatbots such as [LLaVA](https://llava-vl.github.io/).

 In the frameworks that aim at understanding language and vision, the ViT image encoder from CLIP (or newer CLIP-inspired techniques such as [SigLIP](https://arxiv.org/abs/2303.15343)) is often used as the vision backbone.